-We used a Hidden Topic Markov Model (HTMM) to extract communicative acts from parent-child conversations (Gruber, Weiss, & Rosen-Zvi, 2007).
-Topic models represent documents as mixtures of topics, and topics as mixtures of words.
+We used an HTMM to extract communicative acts from parent-child conversations (Gruber, Weiss, & Rosen-Zvi, 2007).
+Topic models represent documents as mixtures of topics and topics as mixtures of words.
 For instance, a simple topic model trained on news articles may extract a topic whose distinctive words are fire, flood, and aid and another whose distinctive words are speech, legislation, and administration.
 Based on its distribution of words, an article about politicians' provision of disaster relief may be correctly inferred to feature these two topics, among others.
 Intuitively, the goal of a topic model is to recover the underlying sources-topics-from which the words in a document spring.

-In contrast to a standard topic model, the Hidden Topic Markov Model takes into account the sequential utterance structure of a document, not just its static distribution of words.
+In contrast to a standard topic model, the HTMM takes into account the sequential utterance structure of a document, not just its static distribution of words.
 The HTMM assumes that words within an utterance are of the same topic, and that sequential utterances may be more likely to be of the same topic.
 It represents topic transitions between utterances in a coarse-grained way: either switch or stay.
 Gruber et al. (2007) developed this model and used it to segment machine learning conference papers, showing that the model can distinguish instances of the word "support" in mathematical contexts (describing support vectors) from those in the context of acknowledgments.

 We trained the HTMM on all the utterances in our corpus.
-Some markers for unintelligible or non-word speech were removed; when this resulted in empty utterances, a 'non-word' token was included to preserve the temporal structure of the dialogue.
-Transcribed babbling (e.g., "awaoo") was included, and words that were transcribed as compounds or contractions due to pronunciation (e.g., "gimme") or idiosyncratic transcription standards (e.g., "thank\you") were retained in the corpus as written.
+Some markers for unintelligible or non-word speech were removed; when this resulted in empty utterances, a "nonword" token was included to preserve the temporal structure of the dialogue.
+Transcribed babbling (e.g., "awaoo") was included, and words that were transcribed as compounds or contractions due to pronunciation (e.g., "gimme") or idiosyncratic transcription standards (e.g., "thank_you") were retained in the corpus as written.
 Typically, function words are removed from corpora before training topic models to aid detection of thematic content.
 Here, we aim to classify communicative acts underlying utterances rather than thematic topics.
 We expect function words to be highly diagnostic of these acts, so we included them in our training data.

 Topic models require pre-specification of the number of topics.
-To determine the right number of topics, we trained the model several times with different numbers of topics- 5 to 30 topics, in intervals of 5-with Dirichlet parameters of $\alpha = 1/k$ , where k is the number of topics, and $\beta = 0.01$ .
+To determine the right number of topics, we trained the model several times with different numbers of topics-5-30 topics, in intervals of 5-with Dirichlet parameters of $\alpha = 1/k$, where k is the number of topics, and $\beta = 0.01$.
 Each model produced a sequence of the most likely topic assigned to each utterance.
-Our selection metric was the proportion of other-topic transitions in this sequence: since we aimed to characterize the temporal structure of topic transitions, we wanted to choose a model that had many transitions between topics rather than long stretches of utterances all assigned to the same topic.
-However, increasing the number of topics almost necessarily increases the number of othertopic transitions, and may make results harder to interpret as topics proliferate; therefore, we balanced the proportion of other-topic transitions against the number of topics.
+Our selection metric was the proportion of other-topic transitions in this sequence: since we aimed to characterize the temporal structure of topics rather than long stretches of utterances all assigned to the same topic.
+However, increasing the number of topics almost necessarily increases the number of other-topic transitions, and may make results harder to interpret as topics proliferate; therefore, we balanced the proportion of other-topic transitions against the number of topics.
 Plotting this proportion across number of topics, we judged 15 topics as an inflection point after which increasing the number of topics had diminishing effect on other-topic transitions; we therefore chose the 15-topic model.